codemonkeymichael/SantaPuppet/ReadMe.md

 Password: Sydney9-25
 Port: 22

-TODO: Put this in a post publish script
+TODO: Put the FTP in a post publish script

 To remote into the pi go to a cmd prompt: ssh pi@192.168.1.15